Medically reviewed by Kristin Hall, FNP

-Luckily, if you’re starting to notice a receding hairline, bald patch near your crown or other signs of male pattern hair loss, options are available in the form of evidence-based medications such as minoxidil and finasteride.
+Luckily, if you’re starting to notice a receding hairline, bald patch near your crown or other signs of male pattern hair loss, there are two of FDA-approved, science-backed medications out there that can help you keep the hair you have, while also helping you even grow some of it back — the Pancho and Lefty of hair care, minoxidil and finasteride.

-Most men with hair loss who use minoxidil report real improvements, including thicker hair and better scalp coverage.
+Most men who use minoxidil report significant improvements.
 In one study, more than 84 percent of men who used minoxidil reported that it was effective at promoting hair growth over the course of one year.

-Finasteride is a prescription hair loss medication that works by stopping your body from creating dihydrotestosterone (DHT), an androgen hormone that causes male pattern baldness by binding to receptors in your scalp and “miniaturizing” your hair follicles.
+Finasteride is a prescription hair loss medication that works by stopping the body from creating dihydrotestosterone (DHT), an androgen hormone that causes male pattern baldness by binding to receptors in the scalp and “miniaturizing” your hair follicles.

-We offer finasteride online, following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate.
+We offer finasteride pills and topical finasteride online, following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate.
 We also offer finasteride and minoxidil together in our Hair Power Pack.

+It already grows pretty fast.
 Your hair naturally grows by just over five inches per year, although this growth may look slightly different depending on your hair type.
-For example, if you have curly hair, you may find it harder to notice a full year’s worth of growth than if you had straight hair.

-Interested in learning more about avoiding hair loss?
-Our guide to what you should take to treat hair loss goes into more detail about your options, from finasteride and minoxidil to lifestyle tips, hair products and more.
+Interested in learning more about improving your hair health?
+Our guide to what you should take to treat hair loss goes into more detail about your options, from medication to lifestyle tips, hair products and more.